arunp77/Data-engineering-tools/MCQ Generator/README.md

 3. **Admin Features**: Admin users with the password "4dm1N" can create new questions via a dedicated endpoint.
 This ensures seamless management of the question database.

 ## Endpoints:
-- `/generate_questions`: POST endpoint to generate MCQs based on test type, categories, and the number of questions requested.
+- `GET /questions/`: This endpoint allows users to retrieve a list of questions based on the provided criteria.
-- `/authenticate`: POST endpoint for user authentication.
-Users must provide valid credentials to access protected endpoints.
+- `POST /token/`: This endpoint allows users to authenticate and obtain a JWT token.
-- `/create_question`: POST endpoint for admin users to create new questions.
-Requires admin credentials for authorization.
+- `POST /questions/`: This endpoint allows an admin user to create a new question.

 ## Setup:
 1. **Clone the repository from GitHub:** `git clone https://github.com/arunp77/FastApi-userdatabase.git`